Ashenafi-Bancha/Final-Project-1/docs/srs.md

 - **Load Handling:** The system shall be designed to handle a large number of concurrent users, particularly during periods of high activity such as emergency fundraising campaigns, viral social media sharing, or nationwide appeals.
 - **Capacity:** EthioFund shall support a scalable number of concurrent users, including donors, campaign creators, and administrators, while maintaining consistent performance during peak usage periods.

+### 2.4.3.5.
+Error Handling and Extreme Conditions
+- **Exception Handling:** The system shall implement robust error-handling mechanisms to gracefully manage exceptions and prevent system crashes or data loss.
+It shall handle exceptions related to failed transactions, network interruptions, invalid user inputs, authentication and authorization errors, and system integration failures with payment services.
+User-friendly error messages shall be displayed to inform users of issues and guide them toward corrective actions.